Dignitary Process: A Political Psychology of Liberal Democratic Citizenship, 39 University of Florida Law Review 433 (1987)

 Date of Authorship for this Version

 Mashaw, Jerry L., "Dignitary Process: A Political Psychology of Liberal Democratic Citizenship" (1987).
 Faculty Scholarship Series.
-Paper 1146.
+1146.